buzzingwires/nqiv/DEVELOPING.md

 * `thumbnail.h`: Freedesktop Thumbnail Managing Standard implementation.

-* `typedefs.h`: Just some forward declares when necessary.
+* `typedefs.h`: Just some forward declares and other circularly shared things, when necessary.
+This file shouldn't include any other nqiv file and should be included before the circularly referenced elements are needed.

 * `array.h`: Essential datastructure functioning in various roles, including array, stack, and stringbuilder.
 It is very important to get this right, and ideally performant, too.